 - 1 passport size photo (Any suitable full face photographs cut down to approximately to 5cm wide by 6cm long can be used.
 You should write your name on the back and complete Sections 7(a) and 7(d) of the application form to confirm the photo is a true likeness.)

 - Any supporting documents requested on the form.
-The documents should be current – dated within three years of the date that you are applying for badge.
-Proof of address documents should be dated within the last twelve months.
+The documents should be current – dated within twelve months of the date that you are applying for badge.

 A new badge design was introduced in January 2012 as part of the UK Government’s reform to reduce fraud and abuse of the scheme.
 This means that badges for successful applicants will be issued from a nationwide supplier.